 If faced with an illegal interview question, you can: 1) answer the question and move on, 2) ask the relevance of the question to the position, 3) answer the intent of the question by addressing the employers underlying concern, or 4) explain that you are not comfortable answering that type of question.

 If you believe you've been discriminated against during a job interview, which ultimately led to a negative hiring or firing decision, you may benefit from the expertise of a legal professional.
 A lawyer can review the specifics of your situation and determine how best to proceed.
-Contact a local attorney for a free initial case review to discuss your concerns.
+Contact a local attorney for a legal case review to discuss your concerns.